Graph the solution set of each system of inequalities or indicate that the system has no solution. −2≤x<5

 Graphing Linear Inequalities

-Linear inequalities like 4x - 2y ≥ -2 represent half-planes divided by the boundary line 4x - 2y = -2.
-To graph, first plot the boundary line, then determine which side satisfies the inequality by testing a point.
-The solution set includes all points on the boundary line and the shaded half-plane.
+Linear inequalities like 4x - 2y ≥ -2 represent half-planes divided by the line 4x - 2y = -2.
+To graph, first plot the boundary line (solid if inequality includes equality), then shade the side that satisfies the inequality.
+Testing points helps determine which side to shade.

 Recommended video: